Espinoza v. Montana Department of Revenue: Majority opinion

 The Court issued its decision on June 30, 2020.
 The 5–4 decision reversed the Montana Supreme Court's ruling and remanded the case.
 Chief Justice John Roberts wrote for the majority, joined by Justices Clarence Thomas, Samuel Alito, Neil Gorsuch, and Brett Kavanaugh.
-Roberts wrote in his opinion that the no-aid provision (Rule 1) in the program violated the Free Exercise clause, as it "bars religious schools from public benefits solely because of the religious character of the schools" and "also bars parents who wish to send their children to a religious school from those same benefits, again solely because of the religious character of the school."
+Roberts wrote in his opinion that the no-aid provision violated the Free Exercise clause, as it "bars religious schools from public benefits solely because of the religious character of the schools" and "also bars parents who wish to send their children to a religious school from those same benefits, again solely because of the religious character of the school."
 Roberts also asserted that the Montana Supreme Court was wrong to invalidate the entire program on the basis of the no-aid provision in the state constitution.
 Roberts wrote that "A state need not subsidize private education.
 But once a state decides to do so, it cannot disqualify some private schools solely because they are religious."
-Roberts based part of the majority's opinion on the previous Trinity case where the public funds were used for a non-secular purpose (church playground improvement), while contrasting it from the decision of Locke v.
-Davey, where the Court found that preventing the use of public scholarship funds for students entering into theology studies was constitutional.
+Roberts based part of the majority's opinion on the previous Trinity case where the public funds were used for a non-sectarian purpose (church playground improvement), while contrasting it from the decision of Locke v.
+Davey, where the Court found that preventing the use of public scholarship funds for students entering into studies to prepare for religious ministry was constitutional.

 Concurrences

 Justice Thomas wrote his own concurrence which was joined by Gorsuch.
-While he agreed with the judgement, Thomas believed the court should have relied on the Establishment Clause, in which the scholarship program, without Rule 1, would not have established any government-backed support of any specific religion.
+Although he agreed with the judgement, Thomas maintained that the Court's past approach to the Establishment Clause was responsible for "hamper[ing] free exercise rights," and he argued that "[r]eturning the Establishment Clause to its proper scope... will go a long way toward allowing free exercise of religion to flourish as the Framers intended."

 Justice Alito also concurred.
 Alito cited the Court's earlier decision in Ramos v.
 Louisiana, in which judgement was partially based on the motivation of outdated Jim Crow laws in the nature of jury verdicts.
 Alito wrote that the no-aid provision in Montana's constitution must be considered the same way: "Montana's no-aid provision was modeled on the failed Blaine Amendment to the Constitution, which was prompted by virulent prejudice against Catholic immigrants.
 Montana's claim that the provision merely reflects a state interest in preserving public schools ignores that the public-school (or common-school) movement at the time was itself anti-Catholic.
 It is also not clear that the anti-Catholic animus was scrubbed from the no-aid provision when it was re-adopted at Montana's constitutional convention in 1972."

 Justice Gorsuch also wrote a concurrence, emphasizing that the Free Exercise Clause "protects not just the right to be a religious person, holding beliefs inwardly and secretly; it also protects the right to act on those beliefs outwardly and publicly.
 Our cases have long recognized the importance of protecting religious actions, not just religious status."